discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 For more detailed description of the pre-editing process see **ExeterPremedia please provide**.

 ####Output:
+At the end of the pre-editing process all components are zipped up and delivered to an eLife AWS bucket: elife-production-preedited

+A SOAP message is delivered to PaW to push the article onto the next stage.
+This message will also include additional metadata details: MS pages and word count.

 - HTML file - follow file naming convention with .html suffix
 - All asset files are converted/sized/renamed as appropriate
-- At the end of this process all components are zipped up and delivered to an eLife AWS bucket: elife-production-preedited
 - Zip file name: elife-12345-r1.zip
 - Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 All actual files remain unchanged in naming convention, even if changed
 - SOAP message to PaW to move article to next stage